Quick Summary

 Out of the total rice production in India, about 36% comes from these states.
 West Bengal produces 13.7% of the total rice produced in India.
 Whereas, Uttar Pradesh and Punjab contribute 12.51% and 11.8% of the total rice produced in India, respectively.

-Uttar Pradesh, the second highest rice producing state in India, is known for its lush Gangetic plains, which make up a large portion of the country’s rice production.
-With a combination of contemporary farming methods and agricultural diversity, the state has seen a significant increase in the production of high-yielding rice varieties such as Pusa Basmati, Sugandha, and Mahsuri.
-10% of India’s rice production comes from Uttar Pradesh, which is known for its dedication to the crop.
+Uttar Pradesh, the second highest rice producing state in India, is known for its lush Gangetic plains, which contribute significantly to the country’s rice production.
+With a combination of contemporary farming methods and agricultural diversity, the state has seen a substantial increase in the production of high-yielding rice varieties such as Pusa Basmati, Sugandha, and Mahsuri.
+Accounting for 10% of India’s rice production, Uttar Pradesh is recognized for its dedication to the crop.
 Rice fields can be found in places like Bareilly, Muzaffarnagar, Lakhimpur Kheri, Gorakhpur, and Faizabad.
+Understanding the role of Uttar Pradesh as the second highest rice producing state in India helps to appreciate its contribution to the overall agricultural landscape and food security of the nation.

 Rank | State | Rice Production (million tonnes) | The area under Rice Cultivation (million hectares) |